 Every family is different; each needs options from which to choose to find an early solution to challenges as they arise.
 This solution could be as simple, for example, as talking with a worker in; a Children's Centre; School; with a voluntary worker; a support worker; a GP; a health visitor or using a self help checklist.

 At Creswell Junior School staff are trained in recognising the signs of Child Abuse and Extremism and are committed to and know the benefit of Early Help as a way of supporting families and young people before their needs become acute and Social Care or other specialist intervention may be necessary.

 The school has a range of robust safeguarding procedures in place which puts the safety and protection of children at the heart of any decisions.
 The school’s safeguarding team is made up of the following school personnel:

 Designated Safeguarding Lead (DSL) – Mrs A Pymm

-Deputy Designated Safeguarding Leads (DDSL) – Mr A Burton, Mrs A Wilson, Mrs E Hind
+Deputy Designated Safeguarding Leads (DDSL) – , Mrs A Wilson, Mrs G Gibson, Mr A Burton, Mrs E Hind

 Head of Care – Mrs A Wilson

 The DSL and all DDSLs complete inter-agency safeguarding training on a two yearly programme.
 All other school staff complete safeguarding training on a three yearly basis and are updated regularly to any changes in legislation.

 The Early Help Offer is an approach not a service.